ropensci/rrrpkg/README.md

 ### Colophon

 This document was the result of discussions at the [2015 rOpenSci unconference](http://unconf.ropensci.org/) (cf. https://github.com/ropensci/unconf/issues/11 and https://github.com/ropensci/unconf/issues/31).
 Contributors to the discussion include... [if you were in the rOpenSci unconf breakout on this topic please add your name via a Pull Request].
 This document was initially drafted by [Hadley Wickham](https://github.com/hadley), with later contributions from [Ben Marwick](https://github.com/benmarwick).
 Additional contributions are welcome!
-Please [post an issue](https://github.com/ropensci/rrrpkg/issues/) to ask questions and discuss suggestions
+Please [post an issue](https://github.com/ropensci/rrrpkg/issues/) to ask questions and discuss suggestions.